sapan1812/qabot-chandan/README.md

 5) Kickoff rasa bot with typing HI in Rasa shell terminal/command prompt
 6) Select questions language as Python

-# B ) Run on local system with Docker commands
+# C) Run on local system with Docker commands
 -- Prerequisite is Docker on windows or linux need to be installed.
 It will create a virtual container environment in system with dedicated memory

 1) Download project via github :https://github.com/sapan1812/qabot-final.git